Increasing Club Membership

 - Keep track of your club’s goals using the Distinguished Club Program Goals.

 - Keep track of your member’s educational achievements using the applicable wall chart.
-The Wall Chart Set is ideal for this purpose.
+The Wall Chart Set is ideal for this purpose, and is available for order from the TI store.

 Keep Your Club and Its Members Informed